 Kurt von Wasmuth

 Richard is a brilliant speaker, writer, and futurist.
 Don’t miss the opportunity to hear his ideas about AI and emotional machines.”

 Architect and Urban Futurist

 You left our workforce deans with plenty of food for thought as they navigate the complex education and employment world we’re preparing students for.”

 WA State Board for Community & Technical Colleges

-Recently we organized the first-ever Emotion AI Summit: featuring 28+ speakers and 300+ attendees at the MIT Media Lab.
-Richard joined tech leaders in the day-long event as a panelist on our “Future of AI: Ethics, Morality and the Workforce” panel.
-Richard helped make the Ethics of AI session one of my favorite of the event.”
+Recently we organized the first-ever Emotion AI Summit: featuring 28 speakers and 300+ attendees at the MIT Media Lab.
+Speaking as part of our “Future of AI: Ethics, Morality and the Workforce” panel, Richard helped make that session one of my favorite of the event.”